More structure, more skills and less stress

 New Ways for Mediation is a tightly-structured, simple process for mediating potentially high-conflict disputes.
 It focuses on the teaching and reinforcement of simple skills for the clients to use throughout the process.
 This approach emphasizes the role of the mediator as “guide” – much more directive about the process and much less directive about the actual decisions the parties should make.
 It is a very client-centered approach.
-It was developed by Bill Eddy, President of the High Conflict Institute.
+It was developed by Bill Eddy.

 The mediator provides a few simple skills for the parties to repeatedly apply in more actively asking questions, gathering information and making proposals, while the mediator more actively provides education and options for the parties to consider.
 Storytelling about past behavior is stopped and discussions of emotional issues are firmly discouraged, based on the belief that these issues are irresolvable for people with potentially high-conflict personalities and simply reinforce their intransigence.

 However, throughout this process, the mediator calmly demonstrates empathy, respect and neutrality for both parties, despite angry outbursts, surprise events, tears and rigid positions.
 The intended result is that the parties have less need to defend themselves, they work harder at finding solutions, and they are more committed to their own decisions.

 This structured method can be used by any mediator.